ArtByRobots/artbyrobots.github.io/treasure_vault.md

 # Treasure Vault

 ## About
 The Treasure Vault is a collection of several NFTs minted on the Polygon blockchain.
+You can create your very own treasture collection or trade your items with other adventurers for profit.
+Your path is up to you!

 ## The Items
 Each item in the Treasure Vault has several attributes that change it's appereance, furthermore, all items also have a rarity, which determines the item's background color, it's strength and the amount of it that was minted.